luluco250/cpp_print/README.md

 ## Simple python-like *print()* wrapper for *std::cout*

-Defines a print() function that can receive any number of arguments and them to *std::cout*.
+Defines a print() function that can receive any number of arguments and pass them to *std::cout*.

 You can specify end and separator characters through template arguments: